davidizzle/GSoC-Dagger.jl-Blog/README.md

 - Automating data transfer and worker migration, while hiding latency
 - Automating GPU utilization and data conversion

-As a result, though the user might even be agnostic to concurrency and parallelism, leveraging Dagger's API she is able to tinker with high performance computing.
+As a result, though the user might not be very familiar with concurrency and parallel programming, by leveraging Dagger's APIs, the user is able to be productive while doing high performance computing.

 See Dagger's parallelism capabilities through the 3 lines of code below: